-To date, the Bee Cause has provided hives for 220 schools in 46 states and 4 countries that are a part of the Bee Cause community.
+To date, The Bee Cause Project has provided hives for 300 schools in 50 states and 4 countries that are a part of the Bee Cause community.

 Ted Dennard is the President and Founder of The Bee Cause Project.
 He is also President and Founder of The Savannah Bee Company, one of the most vibrant small companies in the honey industry.

 Ted grew up on St. Simon’s Island, Georgia, and was first introduced to honey as a 12-year old boy.
 An elderly beekeeper named Roy Hightower offered young Ted an education in beekeeping, which opened his eyes to a world of magic and wonder that remains with him 30 years later.

 For Ted, the love of bees is way of life.
 He kept bees in high school and college.
 He taught beekeeping to village farmers in Jamaica through the Peace Corps.
 He traveled to New Zealand, Vietnam, Ireland and France to learn the native beekeeping practices.